stephiek87/stephiek87/README.md

 - 👋 Hi, I’m @stephiek87
-- 👀 I’m interested in ... learning to enhance my career
+- 👀 I’m interested in ... learning as much as I can to enhance my career.
 - 🌱 I’m currently learning ...
-Web Development 2021 Bootcamp on Udemy
-- 💞️ I’m looking to collaborate on ... nothing yet!
-- 📫 How to reach me ... kohn.stephanie@gmail.com
+HTML, CSS, JavaScript and soon to be Python and SQL.

 <!---
 stephiek87/stephiek87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.